 Every backup and recovery strategy relies on a robust backup process.
 Be it automatic or manual backup, it's vital that critical data reaches a secure storage device to be readily available for recovery.
-Your approach to the backup procedures can vary depending on your expertise, available time, and budget.
+Your approach to the backup procedures can vary depending on your expertise, time and budget.

 Manual backups can cost you nothing, at least on paper.
-You can initiate file backup by copying any file, document, or folder and transferring it to a secure external HDD or cloud drive.
+You can initiate file backup by copying any file, document or folder and transferring it to a secure external HDD or cloud drive.
 However, manual backup requires you to select each of the backup files on your own.
 The process can take longer to complete, and unless you're fully aware of what data to back up, you can accidentally leave an essential file outside your backups.
-Moreover, you must follow a strict backup scheme to ensure all critical data is backed up as soon as possible.
-Unless you cover every step of a comprehensive manual backup, you may experience data loss following a natural disaster, power outage, or cyber attack.

 On the other hand, automatic backup runs automatically, creating scheduled backups of all essential data.
 Automated scheduling lets you ensure frequent backups via a simple user interface, minimizing the risk of data loss while freeing up time for you to focus on critical day-to-day processes and business projects.